Skip to Content

 A few retail organizations are undeterred by environmental contamination at all except for the most severely impacted sites.
 In fact, savvy organizations, in general, may use the arbitrage created by environmental uncertainty to their competitive advantage in terms of land acquisition cost.
 When their preferred location is driven by proven demographics, these organizations have developed a number of innovative ways of managing environmental risk to acceptable levels.

 Brownfield approaches that incorporate risk-based cleanup standards present an evolving example (see IRMI Expert Commentary, Brownfield Redevelopment: A Risk versus Reward Proposition).
 In fact, Brownfield cleanups that incorporate large building slabs surrounded by vast areas of asphalt parking may be an ideal integration of cleanup and redevelopment at certain sites.
-Environmental insurance also has proven to be an excellent tool for managing the risks associated with these types of retail developments, including:
+Environmental insurance also has proven to be an excellent tool for managing the risks associated with these types of retail developments, including the following.

 For most retailers, though, real estate acquisition is contingent on a "clean" Phase I ESA (i.e., one which does not identify any "recognized environmental conditions").
 Based on this evaluation, the site is acquired and readied for development.